MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/migrate.md

 1. Select **Next** to start the assessment.
 1. View results in Data Migration Assistant.

-For an enterprise, we recommend following the approach outlined in [Assess an enterprise and consolidate assessment reports with DMA](/sql/dma/dma-consolidatereports) to assess multiple servers, combine the reports and then use provided Power BI reports to analyze the results.
+For an enterprise, we recommend following the approach outlined in [Assess an enterprise and consolidate assessment reports with DMA](/sql/dma/dma-consolidatereports) to assess multiple servers, combine the reports, and then use provided Power BI reports to analyze the results.

 For more information, including detailed usage steps, see: